open-policy-agent/conftest/docs/index.md

 ### Testing/Verifying Policies

 When authoring policies, it is helpful to test them.
-Consult the Rego testing documentation at https://www.openpolicyagent.org/docs/latest/policy-testing/ for details on testing syntax and approach.
+Consult the Rego [testing documentation](https://www.openpolicyagent.org/docs/latest/policy-testing) for details on testing syntax and approach.

 Following the example above, with a policy file in `policy/deployment.rego`, you would create your tests in `policy/deployment_test.rego` by convention.
 You can then use `conftest verify` to execute